-The second clustering analysis used presence/absence data for native species from 2021 only, but for all transects sampled (both the rehabilitation transects and the analogues).
-This identified three significantly different floristic groups: all with multiple sites, and all including both analogue and rehabilitation transects within the same groups (see Figure 5.5, Figure 5.6 and Table 5.3).
+The second clustering analysis used presence/absence data for native species from 2022 only, but for all transects sampled (both the rehabilitation transects and the analogues).
+This identified three significantly different floristic groups: all with multiple sites, and all including both analogue and rehabilitation transects within the same group with the exception of site 28 (see Figure 5.5, Figure 5.6 and Table 5.3).